Borislav Dević: Running career

 Dević was born in Donje Biljane, a small village in Ravni Kotari.
 Growing up in Kninska Krajina, he first specialized in the 1500 metres.
 He became one of the most competitive middle-distance track runners in all of SR Croatia and ran at the 1987 Summer Universiade in Zagreb.
 When Yugoslavia began to break up, he moved briefly to Sarajevo, but soon took refuge in Belgrade while his parents moved to live in the United States.
 Being without his parents or any close relatives in Belgrade, he was invited by Goran Raičević and his wife Jelena to live with them.
 He formed a very close friendship with Raičević, and their training together lasted up to the time when Dević ran the men's marathon at the 1996 Summer Olympics, finishing in 49th place of 111 finishers with a time of 2:21:22.
 He finished in seventh place at the 1997 Belgrade Marathon in a time of 2:16:01.

 After the end of the NATO bombing of Yugoslavia, Dević moved to Australia.
 A Japanese movie director, who was fascinated by Dević's life story and his friendship with Raičević, planned to make a documentary about Dević's career.

-He passed away on January 8 2023, one day before his 60th birthday.

-His funeral was held on January 12 2023 in Cabramatta Serbian Orthodox Church and was buried at Liverpool Cemetery, both the funeral and burial were attended by hundreds of people including close friends, family and young athletes he had trained throughout the years following his move to Australia.
+He died on 8 January 2023 at the age of 59.
+His funeral was held on 12 January in Cabramatta Serbian Orthodox Church and was buried at Liverpool Cemetery, both the funeral and burial were attended by hundreds of people including close friends, family and young athletes he had trained throughout the years following his move to Australia.